Adaptive Coded Caching for Fair Delivery over Fading Channels

 The wireless channel is modeled by a standard block-fading broadcast channel, such that the channel state remains constant over a slot and changes from one slot to another in an i.i.d. manner.
+Let $\phi_{\hv}$ the probability that the vector of the channel states of all users is $\hv$.
 Each slot is assumed to allow for $T_{\rm slot}$ channel uses.
 The channel output of user $k$ in any channel use of slot $t$ is given by

-where the channel input $\xv\in\CC^{T_{\rm slot}}$ is subject to the power constraint $\EE[\Vert \xv \Vert^2] \leq PT_{\rm slot}$; $\nuv_{k}(t)\sim\Nc_{\CC}(0, \Id_{T_{\rm slot}})$ are additive white Gaussian noises with covariance matrix identity of size $T_{\rm slot}$, assumed independent of each other; $\{h_k(t)\in\CC\}$ are channel fading coefficients independently distributed across time.
+where the channel input $\xv_k\in\CC^{T_{\rm slot}}$ is subject to the power constraint $\EE[\Vert \xv \Vert^2] \leq PT_{\rm slot}$; $\nuv_{k}(t)\sim\Nc_{\CC}(0, \Id_{T_{\rm slot}})$ are additive white Gaussian noises with covariance matrix identity of size $T_{\rm slot}$, assumed independent of each other; $\{h_k(t)\in\CC\}$ are channel fading coefficients independently distributed across time.
 At each slot $t$, the channel state $\hv(t)=(h_1(t), \dots, h_K(t))$ is perfectly known to the base station while each user knows its own channel realization.